pmallol/remaining-petrol-calculator/README.md

 - **Real-Time Price Updates:** Prices from petrol stations are fetched and updated every 30 seconds.
 - **Station Comparison:** View and compare prices from up to 10 different petrol stations.
 - **Responsive Design:** Designed to work seamlessly on desktop and mobile devices.
+- **Unit Tests:** Comprehensive unit tests are included to ensure the functionality and reliability of the application.

 ## Technologies Used